By Michael Lewis

 These trips abruptly stopped in March, due to the COVID-19 pandemic, which shut down many businesses and sports.
 This sportswriter didn’t like it, but I also understood this was a health emergency that was life-and-death.

-My journey begins on the Long Island Expressway, then on some of the eastern reaches of Long Island, N.Y., whether it be Riverhead, Mattituck, Southold or Greenport.
+My journey begins at exit 60 on the Long Island Expressway, then on to some of the eastern reaches of Long Island, N.Y., whether it be Riverhead, Mattituck, Southold or Greenport.

 The best part of the drive?
 On the Main Road past Riverhead, which turns into a peek of Long Island’s past, in the 21st century.
 It is part country, part village, part small town, part farming, always beautiful.
 The views only change in the four seasons.